thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

   _getTypeParser: [Function: bound ] }
 ```

-Just like with `update`, we can pass a second argument to `insert` that
-tells PostgreSQL what we want returned from the database as a result of
+You can pass second argument to the `insert()` method that tells PostgreSQL what columns to returned from the database as a result of the insert.

-our insert.
-If we don't include that second parameter, then postgres
-will only return the ID, and the promise will be resolved with a fairly
-useless object:
+In the `index.js` file, write and save the following code.

 ```javascript
 'use strict';